junyoung-sim/deepcpp/README.md

 # DeepCPP

-DeepCPP is a simple deep learning framework in C++ built from scratch.
+DeepCPP is a simple deep learning framework in C++ built from scratch for statistical experiments and applications that may require easily configurable and deployable deep neural networks.

-## Multi-Layer Perceptron (Deep Neural Network)

-The following is a general guideline for implementing multi-layer perceptrons, also known as deep neural networks.
+The following is a general guideline:

 ```cpp
 #include "../lib/mlp.hpp"